What Are XLAs and How To Use Them in IT Service Management

 What are XLAs in ITSM?

-That is to say, yes, of course you should aim to solve tickets as quickly as possible, but there’s more to it than that.
-Meeting an SLA doesn’t guarantee that the customer is happy.
+That is to say, yes, of course you should aim to solve tickets as quickly as possible, but there’s more to it than this.
+Meeting an SLA doesn’t guarantee that the customer or end-user is happy.
 You need to put the emphasis on customer experience (CX), and this is where XLAs come in.

 Future-proofing your IT service delivery with XLAs

 In theory, XLAs are actually a pretty easy switch to make.
 Instead of how many calls did we close within X amount of time?
 Ask how many customers are happy with their call closure time?
-Same question but different, more valuable, answer.
+It’s the same question but a different, more valuable, answer.

 The benefits of XLAs